teaching-js/assignment/README.md

 Level 1 focuses on fetching data from the API.

 **Login**
-The site presents a login form and verifies the provided credentials with the backend (`/login`).
+The site presents a login form and verifies the provided credentials with the backend (`POST /login`).
 Once logged in, the user can see the home page.

 **Registration**
 An option to register for "2041StaGram" is presented allowing the user to sign up to the service.
-The user information is POSTed to the backend to create the user in the database. (`/signup`)
+The user information is POSTed to the backend to create the user in the database. (`POST /signup`)

 **Feed Interface**
-The content shown in the user's feed is sourced from the backend. (`/user/feed`)
+The content shown in the user's feed is sourced from the backend. (`GET /user/feed`)

 ## Level 2
 Level 2 focuses on a richer UX and will require some backend interaction.